 Described at some point as “an actor in love with the sound of his own voice,” Churchill is depicted as an eccentric, grumpy old man who may be a pragmatic politician and great orator but is seen drinking whiskey for breakfast, mumbling to himself and never mincing words when talking to someone.
 Gary Oldman embraces the character with an unbelievable intensity under tons of makeup that make him absolutely unrecognizable, which, combined with his impressively accurate mannerisms and larger-than-life performance, has Oscar written everywhere — especially whenever Churchill loses his temper defending a “noble” decision that only few are able to understand or accept.

-On the other hand, Wright can be quite predictable and obvious in his approach as well, like when he tries to create a rhyme between a couple of shots where the camera moves from someone’s face all the way up to the clouds.
-But the worst mistake that Darkest Hour makes is with a terrible scene that shows Churchill in a very questionable light, when he decides the fate of the entire nation by talking to a group of people who are not aware of what is actually happening.
-It is enraging how he presents them with a “hypothetical” scenario that they can bravely refuse before moving on to a bureaucratic series of speeches that should miraculously make everyone see him now as a hero.
+On the other hand, Wright can be quite predictable and obvious in his approach as well, like when he tries to create a rhyme between a couple of shots that move from a person’s face all the way up to the clouds.
+But the worst mistake Darkest Hour makes is with a terrible scene that shows Churchill in a very questionable light, when he decides the fate of the entire nation by talking to a group of people who are not aware of what is actually happening.
+It is enraging to see him present them with a “hypothetical” scenario that they can bravely refuse before moving on to a bureaucratic series of speeches that should miraculously make everyone see him as a hero from now on.